 That’s great, but I’m reading this on a turbulent flight

 Remember that anxiety is a trickster; it can make you feel endangered even if you are perfectly safe so fight what the anxiety is telling you to do.
-Distract yourself; watch the in-flight movie even if it’s bad, peruse the SkyMall catalogue or listen to soothing music.
+Distract yourself; watch the in-flight movie even if it’s bad, peruse the SkyMall catalog, or listen to soothing music.

 What can I do before the flight?

 It is important to develop healthy coping mechanisms when you aren’t flying so you can use them properly when you are.
 Practice breathing exercises and meditation to help relax you.
-Visualize successfully coping with what you are afraid of and write down words of comfort on a small note; these can be anything, from what you know about the safety of planes, memories from the last successful flight you took or even simple words of reassurance.
+Visualize successfully coping with what you are afraid of and write down words of comfort on a small note; these can be anything, from what you know about the safety of planes, memories from the last successful flight you took, or even simple words of reassurance.
 Lastly, try to avoid consuming caffeine or alcohol before and during the flight.

 Turbulence may cause some discomfort, but, hey, nothing in life comes without a few bumps along the way.